 - Pay a visa issuance fee.

-- After paying for the f2 application fee, you need to schedule a visa appointment for a consular interview in order to state the purpose of the visa you’re applying for.
+- After paying the f2 application fee, you need to schedule a visa appointment for a consular interview to state the purpose of the visa you’re applying for.

 - Prepare supporting documents, including proof of relationship to the F1 visa holder, proof of financial support, and evidence of compliance with visa conditions.